wmertens/redux-deriver/README.md

   * In that case you probably need to be careful about using Redux too
   * Perhaps creating and clearing per-component derivers would work

+## Why use getters?

+* Works with shallowEqual, makes derivation look like plain object
+* Reminder that everything derives from state
+* Less typing

 ## Roadmap

 - Some sort of composition like reducers?